-Brianna Arndt, E-RYT-200, E-RYT-500, YACEP | Lead Instructor
+Brianna Arndt, E-RYT® 200, E-RYT® 500, YACEP® | Lead Instructor

 “Yoga is like ice cream.
 Everybody loves it, you just have to find your flavor.”
 Since age five, Brianna has nurtured a passion for healing, exercise, and nutrition.
 She met her need to heal first by becoming a certified medical massage therapist and a certified Yoga instructor.
 Since then, Bri has gone one to become a Board-certified Holistic Health Practitioner and has her Health Coaching Certification.

 The backbone of the physical practice of yoga starts right here.
 How does your body move?
 What creates those moves?
-What allows the movement?
+Allows the movement?
 What are the ways we can utilize our bodies to create precision, balance, fluidity, depth, and connection?

 In this portion, we will be looking at the full analysis of a pose and what that means for your body.
-Receiving adjustments in each pose so that you can feel what it means to indeed be in that posture.
+In addition, you will receive adjustments in each pose so that you can feel what it means to indeed be in that posture.
 As we go through each pose, we will be looking at how to modify and adjust that pose to adapt it to an individual’s capabilities and the style class you may be teaching.
-Multiple physical adjustments for each pose are also taught and practiced.
-During the breakdown, verbiage is also discussed, to help you find your voice and how you feel most comfortable communicating.
+Importantly, you will learn and practice multiple physical adjustments for each pose.
+During the breakdown, we also discuss verbiage to help you find your voice and how you feel most comfortable communicating.

-While breaking down poses we go through how to adapt them into the various styles that are most common in standard classes.
+While breaking down poses, we go through how to adapt them into the various styles that are most common in standard classes.
 Not only is this important as a teacher, but also amazingly useful as a practitioner looking to deepen their practice.
 The more you understand your body, the more you will discover what it truly needs on any given day.
-This allows you to adjust and adapt any practice to suit YOUR needs on that day.
+With this knowledge, you can adjust and adapt any practice to suit YOUR needs on that day.
 As an instructor, it gives you a larger toolbag to pull from as you become more finely tuned at reading your students’ bodies.